lms vs elearning

 Contrariwise, eLearning systems are designed to be less feature-rich, with more flexibility and scalability than LMS.
 So, eLearning platforms are less expensive than learning management systems.
 But most eLearning platforms charge you a certain amount every time someone buys your course and this will go on for a lifetime.

-Although this looks okay in short term, it can have a huge impact on your revenue in the long run.
+Although this looks okay in the short term, it can have a huge impact on your revenue in the long run.

-Course ownership
+Course Ownership

 When you create a course with LMS, you own your course completely.
 You can modify, bring any update or add a lecture to your course without anyone’s permission.
 Unless you delete or modify the course yourself, it will remain unchanged.